 Mung beans are part of the legume family and are a good source of protein.
 Like all legumes, mung beans are very high in soluble dietary fibre.
-Foods rich in soluble dietary fibers are shown to help lower LDL cholesterol (bad cholesterol) by encouraging the production of LDL receptors that are responsible for removing excess LDL cholesterol out of the blood stream.
+Foods rich in soluble dietary fibres are shown to help lower LDL cholesterol (bad cholesterol) by encouraging the production of LDL receptors that are responsible for removing excess LDL cholesterol out of the blood stream.

 When sprouted, mung beans contain vitamin C that is not found in the bean itself.

 mung beans are rich in the following nutrients : protein, vitamin C, folic acid or folate, iron, zinc, potassium, magnesium, copper, manganese, phosphorus, thiamine.